bazelbuild/rules_scala/README.md

   dependency_tracking_method = "ast",
 ```

 Should the first option result in too much effort in handling build files and the like due to confusing dependencies and you becoming confused as to why some specific dependency is needed when the code being compiled never references it, consider this set of options.
-It will include both dependencies and dependencies of dependencies, which in practice is enough stop almost all strange missing dependency errors at the cost of somewhat more incremental compile cost in certain cases.
+It will include both dependencies and dependencies of dependencies, which in practice is enough to stop almost all strange missing dependency errors at the cost of somewhat more incremental compile cost in certain cases.

 With these settings, we also will error on dependencies which are unneeded, and dependencies which should be included in `deps` due to be directly referenced in the code, but are not.